ministryofjustice/moj-s3-virus-scan/README.md

 minikube service moj-s3-virus-scan
 ```

-Now you should be able to test scanning using curl:
+Now you should be able to test scanning using curl, use the following command
+replacing the bucket and key values with those of the file you want scanned:

 ```
 curl http://192.168.99.100:32424/scan?bucket=your-bucket-name&key=some/file.pdf